berdjabrahamian/berdjabrahamian.github.io/README.md

 #### **WellnessLiving** (Aug 2022 - ) [WellnessLiving](https://wellnessliving.com)

 * Developed and maintained PHP-based robust REST APIs and data models to support immersive training experiences and dynamic whiteboard functionality in live fitness classes.
-* Implemented real-time rendering on gym displays and app via dynamic whiteboards, with features such as live leaderboarding, notifications, social reactions, in-app chat and messaging, and performance logging.
+* Implemented real-time rendering on gym displays and app via dynamic whiteboards, with features such as live leader-boarding, notifications, social reactions, in-app chat and messaging, and performance logging.
 * Built scalable infrastructure on AWS (EC2, RDS, S3, CloudFront) to ensure high availability and global reach with automated scaling and CDN support.
 * Implemented CI/CD pipelines using GitHub Actions and AWS CodePipeline for rapid, safe, and compliant deployment across multiple environments.
 * Improved code quality and release confidence through a testing strategy with unit, integration, and E2E tests using PHPUnit, Jest, and Playwright.